 ABOUT CHANEL’S RUBAN COLLECTION

 In November of 1932, Gabrielle “Coco” Chanel opened the doors of her townhouse at 29 Faubourg Saint-Honoré to the Parisian public for “Bijoux de Diamants,” a preview of her first—and only—fine jewellery designs.
-Staged as a benefit for charity and underwritten by the Union of Diamond Merchants, who had been struggling to sell their wares as the Depression deepened, that small-scale, 12-day exhibition would influence fine jewelry design for decades to come.
+Staged as a benefit for charity and underwritten by the Union of Diamond Merchants, who had been struggling to sell their wares as the Depression deepened, that small-scale, 12-day exhibition would influence fine jewellery design for decades to come.

 Declaring that she wanted to create “jewels that slip between a woman’s fingers like a ribbon,” Chanel provoked her public into rethinking the ways that diamonds were worn.
 Using playful trompe l’oeil effects that were considered shockingly casual for fine jewelry, she displayed her platinum and diamond pieces—not in velvet cases and bespoke leather boxes—but draped on the kind of wax mannequins normally used in department stores.
 As she had done with women’s wear, Chanel appropriated the design conventions that she found appealing.
 And discarded the ones that she did not.